- Perform a patient-centered interview that identifies:

 - Symptoms of secondary headaches, including red flags of potentially serious causes (e.g. intracranial bleed, meningitis etc.).

 - Features that may differentiate types of headache that commonly present in primary care e.g. migraine, tension, sinus, and medication over-use headaches

 - Perform a focused physical exam that identifies signs of secondary causes, including potentially serious causes.

 - Propose a management plan that includes:

-- Appropriate and timely investigation & disposition if a potentially serious secondary cause is suspected.
+- Appropriate and timely investigation and disposition if a potentially serious secondary cause is suspected;

 - Appropriate evidence-informed pharmacological and non-pharmacological modalities for common headache types (ie migraine, tension).